harrelfe/blogdown/content/post/introduction.md

 -   Don't assume that anything operates linearly
 -   Account for model uncertainty and avoid it when possible by using subject matter knowledge
--   Use the bootstrap routinely
+-   Use the bootstrap routinely, when not using Bayesian methods
 -   Make the sample size a [random variable](https://stats.stackexchange.com/questions/256623) when possible
 -   Use Bayesian methods whenever possible
 -   Use excellent graphics, liberally